RuusumaaS/etteplantask/README.md

 5. Now move to /target -directory and run the .jar-file.
 The jar-file should be called service-manua-0.1.0.jar.
 Run the file with command "java -jar service-manual-0.1.0.jar".
 6. Now the project should be listening port 8080 and you should be able to send requests to it.
 I recommend using POSTMAN.

-# How to use API
+## How to use API

-To find proper API request go to http://localhost:8080/swagger-ui/index.html when application is running.
+To find documentation for API request go to http://localhost:8080/swagger-ui/index.html when application is running.
 There is Swagger-documentation for the API.

-# Notes for the examiner
+## Notes for the examiner

 Hi!
 I created a new package, maintenancetask, where the code I create is located.
 I did very little changes to factorydevice.
 Most notably I changed the FactoryDeviceNotFoundException to public so I can use it in the new package.

 Currently, maintenancetasks registrationtime doesn't change whe tasks are modified.
 I have implemented comment lines that would change the registration times.
 Also, since I assumed that the code should give tasks their registration times, you don't need to add registartion times to the requestbody when using post-request.

 The application will fill the database when you start it.
 It will use the seeddata.csv you provided to fill the factorydevices.
 I also made a small csv for maintenance tasks.
 Data of those files will only be saved in the database if the tables empty.
-If you don't want to use that data, you may either wipe the code from ServiceAppilacation's CommandLineRunner or comment it before first use..
+If you don't want to use that data, you may either wipe the code from ServiceAppilacation's CommandLineRunner or comment it before first use.

+About testing, I did some unit-tests but mostly I did manual testing.
+In University testing is not common.
+Also, Spring boot was completely new to me, so I didin't know exactly how to test everything.
+For example, orderby's I had to test manually.

 If you have any questions, contact me by email or phone.